 - a.
-Allocation Amount: \$40,000,000 - b.
-Eligible Activities: Eligible planning, urban environmental design, and policy-planning-management-capacity building activities as listed in 24 CFR 570.205, HCDA 105(a)(12) - c.
-Ineligible Activities: Planning activities located outside of Harris County or within the city limits of Houston except where such studies intersect hazard mitigation and drainage improvements related to the assets maintained by HCFCD. - d.
+Allocation Amount: \$38,200,000 - b.
+Eligible Activities: Eligible planning, urban environmental design, and policy-planningmanagement-capacity building activities as listed in 24 CFR 570.205, HCDA 105(a)(12) - c.
+Ineligible Activities: Planning activities located outside of Harris County or within the city limits of Houston except where such studies intersect: 1) regional/market analysis of housing, fair housing and housing-related topics and 2) hazard mitigation and drainage improvements related to the assets maintained by HCFCD. - d.
 Timeline: The proposed program start date is immediately after HUD's approval of this Amendment to the Action Plan.
-The proposed end date is six years from the start date of the program.
+The proposed end date is August 2024 - e.

-- e.
 Prioritization of Activities: Planning activities will be prioritized as follows: - i.
-Activities for planning and operations of disaster response and recovery programs, including policy-planning and management-capacity building. - ii.
+Activities for planning and operations of disaster response and recovery programs, including policy-planning and management-capacity building.

+ii.
 Planning Studies including but not limited to studies or plans for flood control, drainage improvement, affordable housing and fair housing, emergency management/operations, disaster response and recovery, health, infrastructure improvements, or other efforts to further recovery from Hurricane Harvey or mitigate future disasters and establish plans for comprehensive response and recovery efforts.

-9. Administrative Funds
+10. Administrative Funds

-Harris County administrative costs will not exceed 2.5 percent, \$21,985,706 of the total allocation, which will be provided from the State's Administrative Funds set-aside.
+Harris County administrative costs will not exceed 2.4 percent, \$21,985,706 of the total allocation, which will be provided from the State's Administrative Funds set-aside.
 This is in compliance with the State's plan.
 The GLO will allow up to 10 percent of program amounts for costs directly related to implementation of housing activities and 6 percent of infrastructure/non-housing activities.
 The GLO has capped engineering and design activities at 15 percent of the total project award, unless special services are necessary and are subject to GLO approval.
 The proposed program start date is immediately after HUD's approval of this action plan amendment.
 The proposed end date is 5 years from program start date.